Influencer Whitelisting

 Urgency + scarcity “This is the last time I’m sharing this discount” E-commerce, seasonal products Bottom of funnel, cart recovery

 Because you control targeting, you are no longer limited to the creator’s organic audience.
-This is the key insight most brands miss when they first start whitelisting.
+This is the key insight most brands miss when they first start influencer whitelisting.
 Use the creator’s credibility to reach new audiences, not just their existing followers.
+For Amazon-focused brands running whitelisting alongside Amazon Attribution, our guide on Amazon Attribution for affiliate marketing covers how to capture the Brand Referral Bonus on whitelisted traffic.

 • Lookalike audiences built from your existing customer list (1-3% for discovery, 3-5% for scale)